Nevedomskiy/react-mesto-auth/README.md

 **2. Purpose** - This project is used to consolidate the theoretical material in the Yandex Practicum "Web Developer" training program.
 As a result of the implementation of PR4-9, a sensitive site was made from the FIGMA layouts, which was subsequently uploaded to GITHAB and made publicly available using Diploy - [Website link] - (https://nevedomskiy.github.io/mesto/) .
 During the sprint visit, the functionality of previous work was rewritten using React.

 **During the 10 sprints the following methods were researched and applied:**
    - Introduction to React:
       * Components;
       * Declarative approach;
       * "React" and JSX.
 JSX Syntax: Basics.
 JSX syntax: lists and events;
       * Functional components;
       * Class components.
 Life cycle of class components;
    - React Toolkit:
       * Familiarity with the Create React application.
 New project.
 Project unpacking.
 Project structure.
 Adding a class component;
       * Import modules.
 Import images.
 Working with CSS Fonts;
       * Project debugging.
 Installing the React DevTools extension. ;
       * Build project.
    - React hooks:
       * useState hook;
       * useEffect hook;
       * Dependencies;

-3. Links to export resources for site layout
+**3. Links to export resources for site layout**

 **GITHUB**
 [Website link](https://github.com/Nevedomskiy)